elben/elben.github.io/site/blog/2014-09-15-understanding-transducers.markdown

 Now, instead of always using `conj` in `map-reducer` and `filter-reducer`, what if we let the user pass in whatever reducing function they want?

-This will result in another higher-order function that takes our map's transform function and filter's predicate function, as usual.
+This will result in another higher-order function that takes our map’s transform function and filter’s predicate function, as usual.
 But we now will return a function that accepts a reducing function.
-Let's use the names `mapping` and `filtering` for our new functions.
+Let’s use the names `mapping` and `filtering` for our new functions.

 ```clojure
 (defn mapping